confus-3d/TheHunt/README.md

 The game go in rounds, one player at a time, following this scheme:

 1 - Determine the active player, the other player close their eyes.
+(MONSTER start 1st round)

 2 - Active player put the "key" blink on the board and HAVE TO choose between two actions: